RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

 Where 40+ people are the foundation of RESETHACKER.

 *How **RESETHACKER Community** is separated from the Departments?*
-We have created a department based on domain, skill and experience.
+We have created 4 departments based on the domain, skill and experience.
-Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in India.
+Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in IT sectors.

 Index | Department
 --- | ---